Hunterhump/FarmingApp/FINAL Readme.md

 - **CropComp (CropComp API) - Porter:** The crop compatibility page of our web application prompts the user to enter their desired crop and then gives the user a list of other crops that are compatible with the crop the user entered.
 The list will also rate which crops work best with the user-inserted crop, rating the compatibility from poor, fair, and good.

 ## ChatGPT Prompts

+- **Question** - Can you help create a deployment guide based on this information: Your final documentation for your application should be in README.md document(s) in your GitHub repository and should include:
+•	A deployment guide.
+This should walk someone with a blank VM through how to get your application up and running and answer the following questions: o	What steps should they take (creating the database, cloning the repository, etc.)? o	What order should they take the steps in? o	What pitfalls should they avoid?

 Certainly!
 Here's a sample deployment guide for your application:

 **Overview**